On head-to-head results as tie-breaker and consequent opportunities for collusion: Theoretical analysis

-\item Teams $A$ and $B$ finish with 5 points \\ Before the last round, both $A$ and $B$ have had 4 points, and a third team has had 2 points.\footnote{~If $A$ and $B$ have had 4 points after two rounds, the other two teams might have 1 point each.
-Then teams $A$ and $B$ can secure the first two positions for them by playing a draw, independently of the tie-breaking criteria.} \\ The scenario is called \emph{Robust collusion 2} (RC2) because the game $A$ vs.\ $B$ has an outcome which ensures that teams $A$ and $B$ will be the top two teams, independently of the result of the other match played in the last round. \begin{proof} Let the results of the matches $A$ vs.\ $B$, $A$ vs.\ $C$, $B$ vs.\ $C$ be $s$-$s$, $t$-$t$, $u$-$u$, respectively.
+\item Teams $A$ and $B$ finish with 5 points \\ Before the last round, both $A$ and $B$ have had 4 points, and a third team has had 2 points. \\ The scenario is called \emph{Robust collusion 2} (RC2) because the game $A$ vs.\ $B$ has an outcome (a draw with a sufficiently high number of goals) which ensures that teams $A$ and $B$ will be the top two teams, independently of the result of the other match played in the last round. \begin{proof} Let the results of the matches $A$ vs.\ $B$, $A$ vs.\ $C$, $B$ vs.\ $C$ be $s$-$s$, $t$-$t$, $u$-$u$, respectively.
 If $C$ does not win its last match, $A$ and $B$ will be the top two teams.
 If $C$ wins its last match, then $A$, $B$, $C$ will have 5 points each, and number of head-to-head goals scored will break the tie.
 These are $s+t$ for $A$, $s+u$ for $B$, $t+u$ for $C$, respectively.
-There exist an integer $s \geq 0$ such that $s+t > t+u$ and $s+u > t+u$ (e.g.\ $s = \max \{ t;u \} +1$), which guarantees that both $A$ and $B$ are ranked higher than $C$. \end{proof} This situation is analogous to Example~\ref{Examp1}.
+There exists an integer $s \geq 0$ such that $s+t > t+u$ and $s+u > t+u$ (e.g.\ $s = \max \{ t;u \} +1$), which guarantee that both $A$ and $B$ are ranked higher than $C$. \end{proof} This situation is analogous to Example~\ref{Examp1} with teams $A$, $B$, $C$ being Denmark, Sweden, and Italy, respectively, see Table~\ref{Table1b}.

+Note that, if $A$ and $B$ have had 4 points after two rounds, the other two teams might have 1 point each, too.
+But then teams $A$ and $B$ can secure the first two positions for them by playing a draw, independently of the tie-breaking criteria.

-\item Teams $A$ and $B$ finish with 4 points \\ Before the last round, $A$ has had 4 points and $B$ has had 1 point such that the goal difference of the team with 3 points has not been positive. \\ The scenario is called \emph{Conditional collusion 1} (CC1) because the game $A$ vs.\ $B$ has an outcome which ensures that teams $A$ and $B$ will be the top two teams if the other match played in the last round is a draw. \begin{proof} Analogous to the proof of RC1. \end{proof}
+\item Teams $A$ and $B$ finish with 4 points \\ Before the last round, $A$ has had 4 points and $B$ has had 1 point such that the goal difference of the team with 3 points has not been positive. \\ The scenario is called \emph{Conditional collusion 1} (CC1) because the game $A$ vs.\ $B$ has an outcome (team $B$ wins with an appropriate number of goals), which ensures that teams $A$ and $B$ will be the top two teams if the other match played in the last round is a draw. \begin{proof} Analogous to the proof of RC1. \end{proof}